kama1kant/translation-english-to-hinglish/README.md

 # Translation English to Hinglish 🇬🇧 -> 🇮🇳

-NLP model to translate English text into Hinglish.
+NLP library to translate English text into Hinglish.

 Hinglish is a blend of words between Hindi & English